-5.13 When the council receives reports of ASB it categorises them based on severity (assessed on the type of behaviour exhibited and the harm being caused).
-This is to ensure that it prioritises the most serious cases and can act quickly to protect those most at risk.
+5.13 When the council receives reports of ASB, it is reviewed by a duty ASB Officer who categorises them based on severity (assessed on the type of behaviour exhibited and the harm being caused) and creates a case.
+This is to ensure that the most serious cases are prioritised and can be acted upon quickly to protect those most at risk.
+Where appropriate further information may be sought from the complainant in order to fully assess the level of risk.
 The table below gives details of the types of behaviour that fall under our categories and the response times that relate to each.

 Case Severity Examples of Behaviour Response time High Risk Threats of violence, actual violence, Hate Crime (see below) or matters where the information received at initial report suggests the victim has high levels of vulnerability.
 Contact with the complainant will be attempted within 1 working day of the report being received by the ASB team.

-Case Severity Examples of Behaviour Response time General ASB All forms of ASB that are not categorised as high risk.
+General ASB All forms of ASB that are not categorised as high risk.
 Contact with the complainant will be attempted within 5 working days of the report being received by the ASB team.